-1. Standardised Testing in Primary Schools - Returns for 2021/22 2 2.
+1. Standardised Testing in Primary Schools - Returns for 2022/23 2 2.
 National and International Testing 4 3.
-Special Education 4 4.
+Special Education 5 4.
 Transitions 5 5.
-Primary Curriculum Developments 7 6.
+Primary Curriculum Developments 6 6.
 Relationships and Sexuality Education (RSE) Supports 10 7.
-Continuing Professional Development on Assessment 11 8.
+Continuing Professional Development on Assessment .
+11 8.
 Supporting Literacy and Numeracy 11 9.
 Policy on Gaeltacht Education 2017-2022 - Gaeltacht Areas 12 10.
 STEM Education Policy Statement 2017-2026 13 11.
-Wellbeing Policy Statement and Framework for Practice 2018-2025.
-14 12.
+Wellbeing Policy Statement and Framework for Practice 2018-2025 14 12.
 Public Libraries Support for Schools 15 13.
-Literacy Support for Parents/guardians - NALA 16 14.
-Funding to be provided to schools for the purchase of books, audio books and other media
+Literacy Support for Parents/guardians - NALA .
+17

-1. Standardised Testing in Primary Schools - Returns for 2021/22
+1. Standardised Testing in Primary Schools - Returns for 2022/23

-Thank you for your continued co-operation in providing the results of your standardised testing via the Esinet online system.
+Thank you for your continued co-operation in providing the results of your standardised testing to the Department of Education via the Esinet online system.
 We fully acknowledge the work of school staff in this regard.